-Following the review by the committee of the financial statements of the Company for the year ended 31 December 2017 and based on the information provided to it, the committee considers that, in all material respects, the Company complies with the provisions of the Companies Act, International Financial Reporting Standards and that the accounting policies applied are appropriate and consistent.
-The committee recommended the Company's 2017 annual financial statements for the year ended 31 December 2017 for approval by the board on 18 June 2018.
+Following the review by the committee of the annual financial statements of the Company for the year ended 31 December 2019 and based on the information provided to it, the committee considers that, in all material respects, the Company complies with the provisions of the Companies Act, International Financial Reporting Standards, Listing Requirements of the JSE Limited relating to Asset Backed Securities and that the accounting policies applied are appropriate and consistent.
+The committee recommended the Company's annual financial statements for the year ended 31 December 2019 for approval by the board on 31 March 2020.

-The committee concurs with the board of directors that the adoption of the going concern status in preparation of the annual financial statements is appropriate.
+The committee concurs with the board of directors that the adoption of the going concern assumption in preparation of the annual financial statements is appropriate.